 Dark cooking chocolate, 180 gr, cut in large pieces

 In another container, mix well:

 Salt, 1/4 tsp

 Turn on the mixer to medium speed, and the stove for the ben marie to full heat.
-Leave the sugar and eggs to whisk until smooth and aerated, while stirring to melt and mix the butter and chocolate in the be marie.
+Leave the sugar and eggs whisking until smooth and aerated, while stirring to melt and mix the butter and chocolate in the ben marie.
 Once melted and fully incorporated, take off heat and allow to slightly cool 2 minutes before pouring it into the standing mixer on low speed.
 Once incorporated add the flour mixture and let it mix well helping on the sides of the bowl with a silicone spatula.

 Pour the batter in the tin, and evenly spread teaspoons of the peanut butter batter.
 Bake for about 35 minutes, it will depend on the oven.
 Clues it is ready are the top layer will look like it is cracking, but the main body should still be slightly wobbly, and the centre moist so a knife should not come out completely clean, if this happens it has dried too much.
 Allow it to cool for at least 20 minutes before removing from tin and placing on a wire rack to come to room temperature.